prxdyu/prxdyu/README.md

 - 🎓 Pursuing Bachelors degree in Computer Science Engineering

-- 📈 Exploring and upskilling in  ML
+- 📈 Exploring and upskilling myself in the field of Data Science

 - 📫 Reach me through Linkedin https://www.linkedin.com/in/prxdyu